-In addition, you will need to present to the custom officer the following documents:
+In addition, you will need to present to the customs officer the following documents:

 Note: It is important to know that the household registration book may no longer be needed as the Vietnamese government has restructured residency management.

-After presenting the custom officer with all the required documents, a physical inspection of the vehicle will proceed.
-At this stage, Import duties must be paid to Vietnam Custom before the vehicle can be released.
+After presenting the customs officer with all the required documents, a physical inspection of the vehicle will proceed.
+At this stage, Import duties must be paid to Vietnam Customs before the vehicle can be released.

 Vietnam Custom receiving an imported car

 To continue with how to bring your own vehicles to Vietnam, you will now need to get them registered.
 After your vehicle has been accepted by customs, it will be subjected to a safety and environmental control standards test that it must pass to receive a certificate of technical safety and environmental protection.
 Next, you will have up to three working days to apply for vehicle registration in Vietnam.
 Both of these certificates will need to be submitted to Vietnam Customs to complete your vehicle's processing.

 Quang Ninh Province Customs Department building

 At: No 5, Ben Doan Street, Ha Long City, Quang Ninh Province

 Da Nang City Customs Department building